knowyourenemy/knowyourenemy/README.md

 <img width="800" src="https://github.com/knowyourenemy/personal_website/blob/master/src/assets/images/screenshots/home-landscape.png" alt="Website home page    landscape">

 I am Aaditya, but most people call me Aadi.
-I am a sophomore at Yale-NUS College (YNC), where I plan to major in Mathematical, Computational & Statistical Sciences (MCS).
+I am a junior at Yale-NUS College (YNC), where I am majoring in Mathematical, Computational & Statistical Sciences (MCS).

-The projects I have worked on include simple 2d arcade games I made using the LibGDX and Unity game engines, as well as a personal website using React.js.
+My coding journey began when I was 15.
+I coded a bunch of [2D arcade games](https://github.com/T-RektGames) using different game engines, and published them on the Play Store.
+Since then, I have explored a variety of technologies and frameworks through personal projects and internships, including React JS, Djamgo, and most recently, Express JS.
+I am now looking to dive deeper into the world of backend development, with the hopes of finding a niche that I can pursue my career in.

-I believe that every person can benefit from the joy of building things, whether it is hardware, software, for commercial purposes, or just for fun.
-In YNC, I am currently the chairman of YNC_Hacks, which aims to spread the makers culture in the liberal arts environment of the college.
+I have also held leadership positions in many different clubs that aim to spread the Makers culture.
+Most notably, I was the president of Yale-NUS College Hacks from 2021 to 2022, during which I organised workshops and projects that provided members with technical skills such as HTML and 3D printing.

-In my free time, I like to play the electric guitar, and volunteer at a dog shelter in Singapore.
+Apart from coding, I am also passionate about animal welfare causes, which has driven me to volunteer in a local dog shelter, as well as foster 2 cats.
+I also run a [small plant business](https://ploont.sg) with some friends.

-I am always open to new opportunities!
-Feel free to contact me at aadipatwari@gmail.com or visit https://www.aadipatwari.com if you would like to find out more about me.
+Feel free to contact me at aadipatwari@gmail.com or visit my personal website at https://www.aadipatwari.com.